 It’s time again to lace up your running shoes and hit the streets for our annual Run Tosa Run 5K and kids run on May 16, 2020, being held on the Saturday after Mother’s Day for the seventh straight year.

-The race has grown steadily over the past three years, and in 2016 about 300 runners registered and helped us raise enough money to donate $5,500 to Ronald McDonald House Charities Eastern Wisconsin, with lead sponsors BelAir Cantina and GRAEF.
+The race has grown steadily over the past five years, and in 2019 our 300 registrants helped us raise enough money to donate $5,500 to Ronald McDonald House Charities Eastern Wisconsin, with lead sponsors BelAir Cantina and GRAEF.

 It’s a great way to raise awareness of all our neighborhood and local businesses have to offer while raising money for our charity.
 What makes Run Tosa Run a success?
 It helps to have such a beautiful course, but we also couldn’t do it each year without our terrific sponsors and many dedicated volunteers.

 The 5K is chip-timed by West Bend-based Absolute Race Timing, which scrolls results on kiosks and a monitor at the finish line and also emails runners their results after they finish.
 The course starts at 69th Street and North Avenue and weaves through the neighborhood between 74th Street and 62nd Street.
-This year’s course is still being finalized, and we may pursue course certification by the USATF this year.
+View a map of the course here, and check out this nifty animation created by the City of Wauwatosa below…

 The kids’ run is about a half mile, looping one neighborhood block and finishing under the same finish line arch as the 5K.
 The run is recommended for children ages 10 and younger, and each young runner gets a Run Tosa Run T-shirt and a finisher’s medal.
 We also offer various children’s activities near the starting/finishing line.